Advocates Gather at BC Legislature for Housing Justice

 I KEEP SCREAMING IT ALL THE TIME!!!

-One advocate spoke for the British Columbia/Yukon Association of Drug War Survivors, which fought lengthy legal battles against the city of Kelowna over the latter’s attempts at closing encampments.
+One advocate spoke for the British Columbia/Yukon Association of Drug War Survivors, which fought lengthy legal battles against the city of Abbotsford over the latter’s attempts at closing encampments.
 She urged governments to work with people with lived experience to implement solutions instead of patronising them, arguably the root of every policy derive.

 A pun after the tragic Federal Housing Stretegy.